-We all worry about our credit score., but how many of us actually go out of our way to protect our score and avoid certain decisions that could negatively affect it?
+We all worry about keeping a good credit score, but how many of us actually go out of our way to protect our score and avoid certain decisions that could negatively affect it?
 During our lives we will face numerous financial decisions that could impact our credit score.

 Don’t know which actions to watch out for?
 Avoid these credit killing mistakes and you will certainly improve your credit score.